ScrimbaBootcamp/progress-tracker/CONTRIBUTING.md

 1. In GitHub, go back to the project's [main repository](https://github.com/ScrimbaBootcamp/project-tracker), known as the `upstream`.
 2. Click on the '<> Code' button in that repo, and copy the URL.
-3. Back in VS Code, click on `Source Control`, the the `...` button to open a menu with more actions.
+3. Back in VS Code, click on `Source Control`, then on the `...` button to open a menu with more actions.
 There, click on `Add remote`, paste the URL, name it `upstream` and hit Enter.
 ![add-remote](./assets/images/docs-vscode-gui/7-add-remote.jpg)

 ### Keep your branch up to date